-Our reputation as an originator and servicer of high-quality Private Education Loans is very dependent upon how our customers, our regulators, legislators, the education community, and the broader market perceive our business practices, financial heath, and integrity, and the business practices, financial health, and integrity of the overall student loan market or other loan markets, as applicable.
-Negative publicity, including as a result of our actual or alleged conduct or public opinion of the student loan industry or other relevant industries generally, or as a result of achieving lower environmental, social, and governance, or "sustainability," scores or ratings than those desired by certain investors, could damage our reputation and business and adversely impact the price of our common stock.
+Our brand is very important to us and our business.
+Our reputation as an originator, servicer, and securitizer of high-quality Private Education Loans and as a depository for online deposits is very dependent upon how our customers, our regulators, legislators, the education community, our employees, and the broader market perceive our business practices, financial heath, and integrity, and the business practices, financial health, and integrity of the overall student loan market, other loan markets, or the market for online deposits, as applicable.
+Negative publicity, including as a result of our culture, actual or alleged conduct by us, our employees, or our vendors, or public opinion of the student loan industry or other relevant industries generally, or as a result of achieving lower environmental, social, and governance, or "sustainability," scores or ratings than those desired by certain investors, could damage our reputation and business and adversely impact the price of our common stock.
 Additionally, as described above, proposals of political candidates or legislators that may affect the financial industry, or the student loan industry in particular, could damage our reputation and business and adversely impact the price of our common stock.

-Any internal, market, or other developments, including those relating to our competitors or our business, that result in a negative impact on our reputation or the reputation of the student loan industry or other relevant industries could have an adverse effect on our ability to originate, service, and retain Private Education Loans or other loans, as applicable, result in greater regulatory, legislative, and media scrutiny, increase our risk of litigation and regulatory sanctions or other actions, and have a material adverse effect on our financial condition and/or results of operations.
+Any internal, market, or other developments, including those relating to our competitors or our business, that result in a negative impact on our brand or reputation or the reputation of the student loan industry or other relevant industries could have an adverse effect on our ability to originate, service, securitize, and retain Private Education Loans or other loans, as applicable, result in greater regulatory, legislative, and media scrutiny, increase our risk of litigation and regulatory sanctions or other actions, and have a material adverse effect on our financial condition and/or results of operations.